 When we move a hair follicle, it grows into the newly transplanted area.
 For this reason, we usually work with a larger donor area to make it much less noticeable.
 The donor area of choice is usually the area of hair found on the back and sides of your scalp where hair growth stays unaffected by male pattern baldness, that constantly and permanently regrows.
 Since this hair is constantly growing, it is perfect for hair transplantation, as it will continue to grow after it has been grafted.
 However, there are many other potentially suitable donor areas available on your body.
 In order to be considered for a hair transplant, potential candidates must have healthy hair growth in their donor area.
 Factors like hair colour, texture, and the degree of curliness or waviness could also impact your results.

 An unhealthy donor area is when there is evidence of psoriasis, eczema, dermatitis or any other skin irritation or conditions which may have an adverse effect on a hair transplant.
-If any of these skin conditions are present a hair transplant should not be performed as it can greatly affect the results in a negative way.
+If any of these skin conditions are present they need to be treated before a hair transplant can be performed as it can greatly affect the results in a negative way.
 Typically if a patient arrives into our clinics with some evidence of a skin condition on the donor area we will not carry out the hair transplant until the skin condition has been treated.

 This is very important to note if you are planning on traveling abroad for your hair transplant as many clinics will still go ahead with the transplant despite there being evidence of a skin condition.
 This isn’t the correct way to go about carrying out a hair transplant as it will not give the best results.
 Unfortunately many patients still undergo the transplant regardless of their donor condition and are left with substandard results.